 Shopping in Bath

-If your a fan of tea then Tea House Emporium is a must.
-They have teas from all other world, and are great whether your shopping for yourself or for gifts.
+If you are a fan of tea then Tea House Emporium is a must.
+They have teas from all other world, and are great whether you are shopping for yourself or for gifts.

 My local perspective on Bath

 Personally one of the main things I love about Bath is how easy it is to get into the countryside.
 The canal offers a quick escape from the city, and I honestly feel it is very underrated.
 Not just by tourists but by those living here too.
 Honestly, it’s really nice, go check it out.